miaucl/photobooth/supplementals/builds/macos/INSTALL.md

 These instructions are tailored towards running the photobooth on a Mac M1X, , using opencv for the camera and qtprinter for printing.

+_Hint: Just make sure, you only have one camera available for OpenCV.
+Continuity Camera using your IPhone might be causing problems._

 ## Install homebrew

 ```bash